muhammadzkralla/Z-Articlez/spring/roadmap.md

 ## Week 9: Middle-Level Project

-Project: Build a Student Management System with REST APIs and MySQL.
+Project: Build a Student Management System with REST APIs and PostgreSQL.

 ## Week 10: Project Review and Basics Recap